Henryk Gulbinowicz: Resignation

 Pope John Paul accepted his resignation as Archbishop of Wrocław on 3 April 2004, when he was thought to be 75 years old, the age at which bishops are required to submit their resignations.
 It then transpired that in 1942, as a young man, Gulbinowicz had falsified his birth records to escape being sent to a labor camp in Germany, listing the year of his birth as 1928 instead of 1923.
 Though the falsification suggested he was ordained a priest at a very young age, his correct age only became public in 2004 when an Italian newspaper noted that John Paul had accepted his resignation as Bishop of Wrocław at the age of 80, not 75.
 In 2005, with the end of Pope John Paul's life approaching, the birth-year discrepancy became more important and was published more widely.
-Had Gulbinowicz been born in 1928, he would be eligible to participate in a conclave to select John Paul's successor.
+Had Gulbinowicz been born in 1928, he would have been eligible to participate in a conclave to select John Paul's successor.
 With the correction, it was seen that he was past his 80th birthday and ineligible.
 Gulbinowicz told the Catholic Information Agency (Poland) that many of his peers employed this strategy and that after the war no one thought it necessary to restore his true birthdate to his documents.
 He said that his superiors had known the truth from the time he entered the seminary and that John Paul had known from before he became Pope.
 The correct birth date was printed in the Pontifical Yearbook presented to John Paul on 31 January 2005.

 He was the author of a number of works in the new area of moral and doctrinal theology and on the formation of the clergy.

-Sexual abuse allegations
+Sexual abuse findings

 On 6 November 2020, the Holy See's Nuncio to Poland announced that following a Vatican investigation regarding sex abuse allegations against Gulbinowicz, Gulbinowicz was now "barred from any kind of celebration or public meeting and from using his episcopal insignia, and is deprived of the right to a cathedral funeral and burial."
 He was ordered to pay "an appropriate sum" to his alleged victims.

 Death

-Gulbinowicz died on 16 November 2020 at 10:40am, just 10 days after the ruling against him was given, after having fallen unconscious in hospital.
-The cardinal was admitted to hospital in Wrocław on 10 November, just four days following the ruling.
-He died due to respiratory and circulatory failure after having suffered from acute pneumonia.
-His remains were cremated and the ashes interred on 23 November in secrecy at his family's tomb at Olsztyn, where his parents were interred.
+Gulbinowicz died on 16 November 2020 at 10:40 AM, 10 days after the ruling against him was given, after having fallen unconscious in hospital.
+He was admitted to hospital in Wrocław on 10 November.
+He died due to respiratory and circulatory failure after having acute pneumonia.
+His body was cremated and the ashes buried on 23 November in secrecy at his family's tomb at Olsztyn, where his parents were buried.